 Early Notables of the Altind family (pre 1700)

-1616-1660) was an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings...
-Another 38 words (3 lines of text) are included under the topic Early Altind Notables in all our PDF Extended History products and printed products wherever possible.
+1616-1660), an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings for refusing to pay...
+Another 35 words (2 lines of text) are included under the topic Early Altind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Altind family to the New World and Oceana